 As mentioned previously, matcha is rich in L-Theanine and in addition to generating alpha waves, the amino acid also stimulates the production of the two hormones: serotonin and dopamine.
 Both of these are associated with mood improvement and better cognitive functions such as enhanced memory and the ability to concentrate better.

-The detoxifying effects of the green tea are so intense that it is often used even in drug and alcohol rehabilitation centers as a supplementary aid.
+The detoxifying effects of green tea are so intense that it is often used even in alcohol and drug rehabilitation centers in Coconut Creek as a supplementary aid.
 However, matcha takes it to a whole new level altogether because the tea has such a high chlorophyll content, due to the sunlight deprivation process which is practiced for three weeks on the plant prior to harvesting.
 In addition to ridding the body of chemical toxins, matcha can also clean out heavy metals.
 Matcha is also great in a plant-based diet.

 Keep in mind that no amount of matcha tea will be able to make you lose any significant weight unless the tea is also accompanied by a healthy dietary habit and a regular exercise regimen.
 Nevertheless, matcha can certainly boost your efforts since it speeds up the metabolic rate quite significantly, thus helping people burn calories at a much faster rate than normal.